Alexrs95/shield-study-rappor/README.md

 4. Set the option `isSimulation` to `true` in `addon/Config.jsm`.

-5. Set the option `rapporPath` to the location of the RAPPOR simulator in `addon/Config.jsm`.
+5. Set the option `rapporSimulatorPath` to the location of the RAPPOR simulator in `addon/Config.jsm`.

+6. Build the addon with `npm run build`.

-6. Run the addon.
+7. Run the addon.
 In Firefox: `about:debugging > [load temporary addon] >` choose `dist/addon.xpi`.

-7. Perform the analysis:
+8. Perform the analysis:

 ```./regtest.sh analysis 'r-zipf1.5-tiny2-sim_final2' 1 'python'```